 The Church has joined in more than 200 major disaster assistance efforts, including the 2011 Japan earthquake and tsunami, the 2010 Haiti earthquake, the 2010 Chile earthquake, the 2010 Pakistan flooding, the 2009 Samoa tsunami, the 2009 Philippines typhoon, the 2009 Indonesia earthquake, the 2008 Ethiopia famine and many others.
 Naturally, the Church undertakes these projects without regard to the nationality or religion of the recipients.

 All of these efforts are made possible by the generous donations of Latter-day Saints and many other charitable individuals and organizations.
-One hundred percent of the donations given to the Church’s Humanitarian Services go directly to those in need; the Church absorbs all of its own overhead and administrative costs.
+One hundred percent of the donations given to the Church’s Humanitarian Services support the Church's mission to help those in need; the Church absorbs all of its own overhead and administrative costs.

-- Neonatal resuscitation training: providing resuscitation training and equipment to health practitioners and organizations each year in countries with high infant mortality rates.
+- Maternal and newborn care: providing resuscitation training and equipment to health practitioners and organizations each year in countries with high infant mortality rates.

-- Clean water projects: working with local community leaders to provide access to clean water with wells and other water systems in countries where such access is unavailable.
+- Clean water: working with local community leaders to provide access to clean water with wells and other water systems in countries where such access is unavailable.

-- Food production and nutrition initiatives: providing training to families and communities to increase productivity and self-sufficiency with home food production and nutrition training.
+- Benson food: providing training to families and communities to increase productivity and self-sufficiency with home food production and nutrition training.

-- Wheelchair distribution: working in partnership with local organizations to provide wheelchairs to the disabled.
+- Wheelchairs: working in partnership with local organizations to provide wheelchairs to the disabled.

-- Vision treatment: providing equipment and training to local, qualified medical personnel to perform eye surgeries and prevent blindness.
+- Vision care: providing equipment and training to local, qualified medical personnel to perform eye surgeries and prevent blindness.

-- Childhood immunizations: partnering with nongovernmental organizations (NGOs) to provide immunizations and vaccinations for measles, whooping cough and other conditions.
+- Immunizations: partnering with nongovernmental organizations (NGOs) to provide immunizations and vaccinations for measles, whooping cough and other conditions.

 These programs rely not just on donations but also on the time, efforts, expertise and resources of countless volunteers to provide the training and manpower to maintain these services.